Diing54/DevOps/kasten/networking-fundamentals.md

 - Step 7: At Physical Layer, Frames are transmitted in the form of electrical/ optical signals over a physical network medium like ethernet cable or WiFi.

 ### Ports
+- These are communication endpoints that allow different services on a device to send and receive data.